 “Life is like a mountain; it has its ups and downs.” – Calli Fuller.

-Calli, my oldest daughter, loves to create metaphors, and that was her observation after our recent rock climbing adventure with EMS Climbing School.
+Calli, my oldest daughter, loves to create metaphors, and that was her observation after our recent family rock climbing lesson with EMS Climbing School.
 It seems appropriate.
 In fact, it occurred to me after my first rock climbing experience that the sport touches on many of life’s most important messages.

 Sara explained what we’d do and how to do it, always focusing on safety.
 She taught us the double figure eight knot to secure the rope, our lifeline, to the harness we wore.
 The rope we would be using holds up to 6,000 pounds, so surely it would hold us!